How Many Types of Roof Overhangs are There?

 What is the difference?

 Both are overhangs, but the benefits are pretty different.
-In eave overhangs, it is often used in the side of a house.
-Therefore, it is often used to protect the door, wall side, and windows from the sun strike, wind, rains, and snow, providing essential shade for windows to reduce heat during summer.
+It is often used on the side of a house in eave overhangs.
+Therefore, it is often used to protect the door, wall side, and windows from the sun strike, wind, rain, and snow, providing essential shade for windows to reduce heat during summer.

 Given this function, the size of eave overhangs is typically wider than the rake counterpart, often extending up to 24 inches to allow for adequate shade for windows to reduce heat and protect against water and snow.

-Even so, the making of eave overhangs, including cantilever roof overhangs, should not be conducted thoughtlessly.
+Even so, making eave overhangs, including cantilever roof overhangs, should not be conducted thoughtlessly.
 These overhangs can extend up to 24 inches or more, providing significant protection and aesthetic appeal.

 Read also: How To Extend A Roof Overhang